 Bylaw 3.10 dates from at least the 1970s–I have been unable to trace its complete history.
 The first paragraph, however, is clearly based on the university patent policy from 1944, which was still in effect in 1962 when Archie Palmer compiled his second set of university patent policies.
 The 1944 patent policy is so short I quote it in full:

 The 1944 policy presents two situations with parallel language.
 The first paragraph deals with properties the university acquires in connection with research projects.
+It doesn’t say claims.
 The second paragraph deals with patents “issued” in connection with research projects.
-This second paragraph claims ownership of the patents and any income from the patents.
+At the very least, the issue in this second paragraph is not ownership of inventions, but ownership of a patent should someone seek a patent.
+No one is forced to seek a patent (or forced to publish through the patent system).
+This second paragraph claims ownership of specified patents and any income from the patents.

-“research projects” is “administration, research, or other educational activities”
+- “research projects” is broadened to “administration, research, or other educational activities”

 In addition, 3.10 inserts a qualification regarding the nature of the projects: